 words or even merely syllables which are

-unaccentable syllable in fact usually being stressed would be in citing the title
+unaccentable syllable in fact usually being stressed would be in speaking of the subject

-of a journal such as ˈAlcohol and Alcohol`ism.
+of a journal as being ˈAlcohol and Alcohol`ism.

-course re-accents the word 'coffee' but the 'rule' prohibiting
+course re-accents the word ‘coffee’ but the preference to avoid

-(2c) Whole phrases may be given no accent if they contain immediately repeated matter.
-For example a speaker who has said "They’ll have nowhere to hide" may receive the response “Yes in`deed they’ll have nowhere to hide” or “Of `course they’ll have nowhere to hide”with the repeated "they’ll have nowhere to hide" constituting only an intonational tail (all at a low level pitch) ie being completely without an accent.
+(2c) Whole phrases may sometimes be given no accent if they contain immediately repeated matter.
+For example a speaker who has said ‘They’ll have nowhere to hide’ may receive the response ‘Yes in`deed they’ll have nowhere to hide’ or ‘Of `course they’ll have nowhere to hide’ with the repeated ‘they’ll have nowhere to hide’ constituting only an intonational tail (usually at a low level pitch) ie being completely without an accent.
 This is another example of where it would be possible to let the final word rise but that final movement wd be perceived by native-English speakers not as an independent accentual Rise but as the delayed completion of a Fall-Rise complex tone (and so completely non-accentual).
-The tonetic notation “Yes in`deed they’ll have nowhere to ˏhide” wd make the pitch movement quite explicit but a tonological notation of the type of expression that we exemplified above (such as appeared in O'Connor-&-Arnold 1973) wd show a sentence with exactly that set of pitches as “Yes in`ˏdeed they’ll have nowhere to ˳hide” making the non-accentual value explicit by using the ˳ symbol to indicate where the rise is to be understood to take place.
-In these notes tonetic transcriptions are normally supplied, tonological ones being resorted to only on occasions where a special need seems to exist such as the preference in some cases not to insert marks of complex tone completion within the body of a word, eg preferring oc`ˏcasionally to oc`casionalˏly.
+The tonetic notation ‘Yes in`deed they’ll have nowhere to ˏhide’ wd make the pitch movement quite explicit but a tonological notation of the type of expression that we exemplified above (such as appeared in O’Connor-&-Arnold 1973) wd show a sentence with exactly that set of pitches as ‘Yes in`ˏdeed they’ll have nowhere to ˳hide’ making the non-accentual value explicit by using the symbol [˳] to indicate where the rise is to be understood to take place.
+In these notes tonetic transcriptions are normally supplied, tonological ones being resorted to only on occasions where a special need seems to exist such as the preference in some cases not to insert marks of complex tone completion within the body of a word, eg preferring oc`ˏcasionally to oc`casionalˏly or oc`casioˏnally.

 In the same category as avoidance of re-accentuation of words referring